rednafi/rednafi.com/content/about.md

 ## Work

-I've worked across three continents—Asia, North America, and Europe—in that order.

 Currently, I'm based in Berlin and working at [Wolt].

-Before this, I was exploring the healthtech industry in the US at [Dendisoftware] and the fintech sector in Bangladesh at [ShopUp].
+Prior to that, I was exploring the healthtech industry in the US at [Dendisoftware] and the fintech sector in Bangladesh at [ShopUp].

 ## Gateways